IBE

 The March 2026 Trump-related batch

-In a March 2026 release, the DOJ put out previously-unreleased documents that include FBI interview notes from a woman who alleges Donald Trump assaulted her when she was a minor and who claims to have been preyed upon by Epstein.
-These notes surfaced because they had been mistakenly classified as duplicates earlier; their release drew fresh scrutiny to Trump’s alleged ties to Epstein’s world.
-The documents are allegations, not conclusive proof of guilt.
+In March 2026 DOJ released previously-unreleased documents that include FBI interview notes from a woman who says Trump assaulted her when she was a minor and who says she was preyed on by Epstein.
+These notes only came out because they’d been mis-tagged as duplicates earlier and were eventually correctly catalogued.
+They’re allegations in the official record, not proof of guilt.

-In short: the files mention many powerful people, but the DOJ’s own list stresses only presence in the record — not any finding of guilt or wrongdoing.
+Bottom line on this section: the files mention a lot of powerful people, but DOJ’s own list only confirms presence in the record — not guilt, not wrongdoing.

 5. Where are the files?

-So the files are scattered across DOJ, congressional oversight, and media-hosted hubs — not in one single backdoor site.
+So the files are scattered across DOJ, congressional oversight, and media hubs — not one single back-door site.

-What’s been exposed: a crime pattern, a crime-enabling legal deal, a web of privileged contacts, and some redaction oddities that look like cover-ups even when they’re bureaucratic screw-ups.
-What has not been exposed: a verified client-list black-book of blackmail victims.
-That remains an unproven narrative.
+What’s been exposed: a crime pattern, a crime-enabling legal deal, a web of privileged contacts, and a few redaction oddities that read as cover-up even when they’re bureaucratic screw-ups.
+What hasn’t been exposed: a verified blackmail-client black-book.
+That part is still unproven.

 7. Who exposed them